By Australia specialist Vina

 Then, a half-hour drive away, you’ll find clifftops dotted with blowholes.
 They put on quite the display when the ocean is rough.

 From Carnarvon, it’s a two-and-a-half-hour drive to Coral Bay, a one-street village.
-You can wade into waist-deep water from its beach and be immediately snorkeling on Ningaloo Reef, the fringing reef that’s the jewel in the crown of Ningaloo Marine Park.
+You can wade into waist-deep water from its beach and be immediately snorkelling on Ningaloo Reef, the fringing reef that’s the jewel in the crown of Ningaloo Marine Park.

 Snorkels and fins are available to rent in Coral Bay.
 Despite the proximity of the reef to the town, you can see ample aquatic life here — even loggerhead turtles sometimes find their way into the shallows.